J-BT/Monte_Carlos--Python--/README.md

 The more darts are thrown the closer we get to pi value.

-NB: In oreder to represent the darts game, I used a small module created by the author of Python Programming: An Introduction to Computer Science, 3rd Edition.
+NB: In order to represent the darts game, I used a small module created by the author of Python Programming: An Introduction to Computer Science, 3rd Edition.
 The module mentioned above, called graphics.py, is also available at https://mcsp.wartburg.edu/zelle/python/graphics.py